yilin-610-c/yilin-610-c.github.io/_pages/about.md

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

+Hi, Yilin Liu (刘奕麟) there!
+You can also call me Caralyn.

+I'm a junior at <a href='https://www.hkust-gz.edu.cn/'>HKUST(GZ)</a> majoring in Data Science and Big Data Technology, currently a Visiting Student at UC Berkeley (Fall 2025).

+My research journey began under the supervision of **[Prof. Jiaheng Wei](https://sites.google.com/ucsc.edu/jiahengwei)**, where I built **Agentic Systems** and **Synthetic Data Pipelines** to tackle the scarcity of high-quality reasoning data.

+Through these projects, I realized that the scalability of AI is fundamentally limited by compute efficiency.
+This sparked my pivot towards **ML Infrastructure** and **System Efficiency**.
+Moving forward, I will be conducting research on **LLM Acceleration** and **High-Performance Computing** under the guidance of my academic advisor, **[Prof. Zeyi Wen](https://zeyiwen.github.io)** at HKUST(GZ).

+I am now actively looking for **Research Internships (Summer 2026)** to optimize how we train, evaluate, and scale the next generation of AI models.